purdue-orbital/avionics/README.md

 Flight Computer Repository
 ==========================

-This is the GitHub repository for all scripts pertaining to Purdue Orbital's *Hapsis Project* balloon flight computer.
+This is the GitHub repository for all scripts pertaining to Purdue Orbital's *Hapsis Project* flight computer.
 Software is coded in Python for use on a Raspberry Pi Model 3 B+.

 ## Getting Started ##